Clubs/Organizations

 Book Club

-Book Club meets every 2-3 weeks (usually on Wednesdays) during lunch.
+Book Club meets every 2-3 weeks during lunch.
 Students need to have a signed Book Club Membership form and be an active participant to be in Book Club.
-Active participation means attending meetings regularly, completing the reading, and taking part in discussion.
 Each month there will be a selection of books to choose from to read for book club, then we will meet and discuss the books.
+Listen to the announcements, check the Library Canvas page, or ask Mrs. G for meeting dates!

 Sponsor: Jackie Giammario, Library Media Director